gregdan3/gregdan3.github.io/pages/toki-pona/sona/e.md

 #### Multiple e

-As with `li`, `e` can be used multiple times to apply a predicate to more than one object at a time!
-Every object after a predicate will be affected.
+Like `li`, `e` can be used more than once to apply a predicate to more than one object at a time!
+This applies to every object that follows a predicate.
+Like `li`, this is like "and" in English!

 <details> <summary> [mi moku e suwi e lete]{.tokipona} </summary>